kakismash/ng-wallet/projects/ui-payments/README.md

 # Wallet for Angular

 Digital Wallet Integrations for Angular.
+Enabling the use of Authorize.net and Stripe.
 Availability of making payments using Google Pay and Apple Pay.

 ## Requirements for Google Pay